Chunlong101/SharePointTips/Metadata field value mismatch source library vs target library/README.md

    ![image](https://github.com/Chunlong101/SharePointScripts/assets/9314578/af2112fc-cf26-46a8-a53e-4cb832bfe2c7)

 #### 4. Now, let's manually upload those documents to our target library.
-First, go to another site, create the target library with the same columns as our source library.
-Download the files from the source library and upload them to the target library.
+First, go to another site >> create the target library with the same columns as our source library >> Download the files from the source library >> upload them to the target library.
 Within the first few seconds, observe that the metadata values appear as numbers.
 Please refer to step #2 for an understanding of what these numbers represent:

    ![image](https://github.com/Chunlong101/SharePointScripts/assets/9314578/5fd3dafd-6f66-4f45-9f04-85d887f28ef0)